Wireless Telecommunications Services

 Companies in this industry operate and maintain switching and transmission facilities to provide telecommunications services via airwaves.
 Major companies include AT&T, T-Mobile US, and Verizon (all based in the US), as well as América Móvil (Mexico), China Mobile (China), Deutsche Telekom (Germany), NTT DOCOMO (Japan), and Vodafone Group (UK).

-The US wireless telecommunications services industry includes about 26,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of more than $300 billion.
+The US wireless telecommunications services industry includes about 26,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $255 billion.
 The industry includes companies that operate wireless telecommunications networks and related facilities.
 Companies that resell wireless telecommunications services, including mobile virtual network operators (MVNOs) popular in Europe and Asia, are covered in a separate industry profile.

 Competitive Landscape